K4TFJ/hutemp/README.md

 are suspect; final deployment will be permanently soldered on a custom PCB.
 User will manually adjust final logging interval configuration on Monday.

+COMMENTS:
+Asterisks to right of LIVE DATA indicates issue with SD card